-Name: Date: Perspective is an important part of you both sides of the conversation.
+Name: Date: both sides of the conversation.
 Think a the main event in your topic.
-Without will miss the why component of your List key ideas from the perspectives of perspective.
-Topic: Lewis Hine's Photography about what was going on in the lives of understanding and addressing differed project. f people that led to or necessitated nt perspectives in your project, you Perspective 1 Individual or Group Lewis Hine and the National Child Labor Committee Key Ideas: Wanted to document the poor working conditions and treatment of minors in factories to the public hare and publish photos for the public Perspective 2 Individual or Group American Public Key Ideas: Many middle and upper class citizen were unaware of the conditions of child laborers Perspective 3 Individual or Group Factory Foremen and Owners Key Ideas: Hired minors to work in their factories Reasons: Expose the public to the plight of child laborers Create momentum for passing legislation in order to end child labor Reasons: Struggling economic classes needed to work in order to survive while the privileged were ignorant to what the work was like Reasons: Foremen didn't need to pay minors as much as they would have to pay adult employees
+Without will miss the why component of your ur project.
+Think about the theme and about what was going on in the lives of understanding and addressing differer project. those involved in your topic below.
+Al f people that led to or necessitated nt perspectives in your project, you Perspective 1 Individual or Group Lewis Hine and the National Child Labor Committee Key Ideas: Wanted to document the poor working conditions and treatment of minors in factories to the public hare and publish photos for the public Perspective 2 Individual or Group American Public Key Ideas: Many middle and upper class citizen were unaware of the conditions of child laborers Perspective 3 Individual or Group Factory Foremen and Owners Key Ideas: Hired minors to work in their factories Reasons: Expose the public to the plight of child laborers Create momentum for passing legislation in order to end child labor Reasons: Struggling economic classes needed to work in order to survive while the privileged were ignorant to what the work was like Reasons: Foremen didn't need to pay minors as much as they would have to pay adult employees